Funkoars: 2013–present: Dawn of the Head

-As of February 2013, the group is signed to Golden Era Records, a record label founded by the Hilltop Hoods.
+In February 2013, the group signed with Golden Era Records, a music label founded by Hilltop Hoods.

 "Larry Emdur" was a single released in early 2013 and included on the 2013 Golden Era mixtape, and was a parody of the Australian television personality Larry Emdur, using a sample from the Larry David cable television program, Curb Your Enthusiasm (HBO).
 The music video for the single featured clips of Emdur from TV shows including The Price is Right.
 On occasion, Emdur joined the band during live performances of the song.

 On 9 June 2013, the band announced that DJ Reflux was leaving the group to move onto other projects.
 Golden Era Records producer and DJ Adfu has performed with the Funkoars emcees in subsequent live shows.

 To commence 2014, the band completed an east coast Australian tour over January and February to promote the Dawn of the Head EP.
 Supported by Australian duo Mr Hill & Rahjconkas, the three emcees received live DJ support from Adfu and the Adelaide launch show ended in a 20-emcee performance.
 The Funkoars were part of the Big Pineapple Music Festival that occurred in May 2014 on the Sunshine Coast in Queensland, Australia.
 In regard to touring in 2014, Sesta explained: "We (kinda) drink a lot less on the road these days, which means people don't avoid us nearly as much, so yes, anything's possible.
 What we can guarantee is you'll see four humans go from ice cube casual to monster mash in 30 seconds or less for the duration of our set, fun for the whole family."